Pawventures

 Skip the water park or beach if:

-- The water shows signs of algae blooms
+• The water shows signs of algae blooms (green, scummy, foul-smelling)

-- Your dog is showing signs of illness (lethargy, vomiting, diarrhea)
+• Your dog is showing signs of illness

 Final Thoughts

-Start with shallow water, invest in a life jacket, check water quality, and always supervise.
-Then sit back and watch your dog experience pure, unfiltered joy — because there is nothing quite like a dog who has just discovered water.
+Start with shallow water, invest in a life jacket, verify there are no algae blooms, and always supervise.
+Then sit back and watch your dog experience pure, unfiltered joy — because there is nothing quite like a dog who has just discovered what water is for.

 You Might Also Like